What is Peripheral Arterial Disease (P.A.D.)?

 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.

-If you’d like to speak to one of our Pensacola Long-Term Disability Insurance Attorneys about your Peripheral Arterial Disease and how it may be impacting your ability to work, contact us at (888) 321-8131 to schedule a consultation.
+If your LTD claim has been wrongfully denied or terminated and you’d like to speak to one of our Pensacola Long-Term Disability Insurance Attorneys about your Peripheral Arterial Disease and how it may be impacting your ability to work, contact us at (888) 321-8131 to schedule a consultation.
 We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.